goatt1167/Reading-Aid-Plugin/README.md

 You can instead put them near their related func and still view them in one place by this feature.
 You can also place TODO anywhere, too.

 Putting related variables and func near to each other helps my memory.
-Viewing variables all together also help my memory.
+Viewing variables all together also helps my memory.
 Now I can have both.

 ## Modify Plugin Setting
 The setting is just a GDScript class.
 You can